Ezrat Yisrael

 Ezrat Yisrael (עזרת ישראל, "Help of Israel") is a former courtyard neighborhood in Jerusalem.
 The neighborhood consisted of buildings on either side of a lane, today named Ezrat Yisrael Street.
 The street is blocked on one end and opens onto Jaffa Road on the other end.

 Name

-An allyway in the Ezrat Yisrael neighborhood.
+An alleyway in the Ezrat Yisrael neighborhood.

 According to the foundation deed, the name of the neighborhood was derived from two verses in the Book of Psalms: